ui-d/ui-d/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 👨‍💻 I’m currently working for Ziflow.com
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Typescript and Node.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: dawiddeveloper@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <br>
 <br>